Sylvan Mishima Brackett

 Rintaro is the food of a Japanese Izakaya by way of California.
 We grill pasture-raised chicken over a binchotan-burning Yakitori Grill.
 Our udon is kneaded, rolled and cut by hand.
 Our Wasabi root is grown in Half Moon Bay and ground on a sharkskin board.
 We make our own tofu, umeshu, umeboshi and other fresh pickles.

-Sylvan’s father (East Wind, Inc.), who apprenticed as a temple carpenter in Kyoto, built the space using post & beam construction and hand-planed wood.
-He constructed the interior booths from 100-year-old Redwood wine casks, and used the iron-rich red soil from Sylvan’s childhood home in Nevada City for the mud walls.
-The bar is a single slab of hinoki cedar that separates guests from the bustling open kitchen.
+Sylvan’s father (East Wind, Inc.), who apprenticed as a temple carpenter in Kyoto, built the space using post and beam construction and hand-planed wood.
+He made the interior booths from 100-year-old Redwood wine casks, and used the iron-rich red soil from Sylvan’s childhood home in Nevada City for the mud walls.
+The bar is a single slab of hinoki cedar that separates guests from the open kitchen.